 Apart from its impressive chapels, it’s also known as the resting place of the queen and as the home of an impressive art collection.

-Once in the cathedral, you can explore the Granada Royal Chapel, where the remains of Isabella and husband Ferdinand are contained.
+Once in the cathedral, you can explore the Granada Royal Chapel, where the remains of Isabella and her husband Ferdinand are contained.
 Both of them are usually called “The Catholic Monarchs”.
 When in the cathedral, don’t miss the elaborate carvings on the Gothic doorway when you come in!

 READ ALSO: 18 Best Granada Tours To Book This Year